scottluskcis/github-report-generator/README.md

     > [!IMPORTANT]
     > The TIME_PERIOD configuration value noted in the setup section above determines what time period a user is considered to be an active user

-* related_copilot_user_name: If any other users found within the team or repository have a copilot license they are indicated here as an association to the user that doesn't have a copilot license
+* **related_copilot_user_name**: If any other users found within the team or repository have a copilot license they are indicated here as an association to the user that doesn't have a copilot license

     > [!NOTE]
     > If the value is "Unknown" then this indicates no other active users in the repository or team members were found with a copilot seat for the org